SergioRubio99/NodeJS-Scraper/readme.md

 Just pull the image and run it.

- - docker pull sergiorubio99/node_scraper
+ - ` docker pull sergiorubio99/node_scraper `
- - ` sudo docker container run --rm -it -p [DESIRED PORT]:3000 --name node sergiorubio99/node_scraper `
+ - ` docker container run --rm -it -p [DESIRED PORT]:3000 --name node sergiorubio99/node_scraper `

 Inside the container, just run `npm run start` to lift the server, or `npm run test` to run the tests.